JonLevin25/Wled-Config-Toolkit/docs/Advanced_Usage.md

 ### $common
 In the example above we have some shared cfg_modules: `cfg_shared` and `cfg_timer_6am`.
 To be clearer and less verbose, we set config-global configs in a `$common` object.
-This wled-config file will be identical to the last one, as wled-livingroom & wled-bedroom will implicitly prepend the shared cfg_modules.
+This wled-conf file will be identical to the last one, as wled-livingroom & wled-bedroom will implicitly prepend the shared cfg_modules.